bcjordan/dashboard/docs/make-accounts-make-sense.md

 ## But wait, what happened to existing users?

+* If you were following yourself you aren't anymore
 * If you were using the teacher UI you should still have access to the teacher UI
+* If you were ONLY following yourself AND you weren't a teacher you can't access the teacher UI anymore.
+* If you had students that were not in a section you have a new "default section" with those students in it
 * If you were logging in with username/password or email/password you should be able to do what you were doing
-* If you were following yourself you aren’t anymore.
-* If you were ONLY following yourself AND you weren’t a teacher you can’t access the teacher UI anymore.
-* If you had students that were not in a section you have a new "default section" with those students in it

 ## What is going to be a little messy?